ruby-gnome/rubygems-requirements-system/README.md

 ## Requirements

-RubyGems 3.5.0 or later is required.
-RubyGems can load installed plugin immediately since 3.5.0.
+RubyGems 3.4.14 or later is required.
+RubyGems can load installed plugin immediately since 3.4.14.
+Ruby 3.2.3 or later ships RubyGems 3.4.14 or later.

 If `gem install glib2` installs rubygems-requirements-system gem as a dependency, old RubyGems doesn't use a RubyGems plugin in